 PHOTOGRAPHS FROM 1960S ARCHITECTURE MAGAZINE, PAINT MARKERS

-For this series, I took images of products to show different ways you might encounter text.
+This work utilizes optical illusions as a metaphor for difficulties dyslexics can experience processing text.
+It explores how one might perceive subtle movement where there is none.
+This series uses images of products to show different ways you might encounter text.
 The visual illusions drawn on top of the text create a disruption for the viewer.
 The use of images from a 1960s architecture magazine pays homage to the emergence of Op-Art.

 FOUND OBJECTS + PHOTOGRAM